Pasonnn/aws-cloud-practitioner/5-EC2-elastic-compute-cloud.md

 - You're charged at On-Demand rate whether you run instances or not
 - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

-### Which purchasing option is right for me
+### Which Purchasing Option is Right for Me?

+Here's a helpful analogy using a resort hotel:

-- On demand: coming and staying in resort whenever we like, we pay the full price
+- **On-Demand**: Coming and staying in the resort whenever you like, you pay the full price
+    - Most flexible, highest cost
+    - Use for: unpredictable workloads, short-term needs

-- Reserved: like planning ahead and if we plan to stay for a long time, we may get a good discount
+- **Reserved**: Like planning ahead - if you plan to stay for a long time, you may get a good discount
+    - Commit to specific room type and duration
+    - Use for: predictable, steady workloads (databases, production servers)

-- Savings Plans: pay a certain amount per hour for certain period and stay in any room type (e.g., King, Suit, Sea View, ...)
+- **Savings Plans**: Pay a certain amount per hour for a certain period and stay in any room type (e.g., King, Suite, Sea View)
+    - More flexible than Reserved, still get discounts
+    - Use for: variable workloads within the same instance family

-- Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
-You can get kicked out at anytime
+- **Spot Instances**: The hotel allows people to bid for empty rooms, and the highest bidder keeps the rooms.
+You can get kicked out at any time
+    - Cheapest option, but can be interrupted
+    - Use for: fault-tolerant, flexible workloads (batch processing, data analysis)

-- Dedicated Hosts: We book an entire building of the resort
+- **Dedicated Hosts**: You book an entire building of the resort
+    - Most expensive, complete control
+    - Use for: compliance requirements, software licensing needs

-- Capacity Reservations: you book a room for a period with full price even you do not stay in it
+- **Capacity Reservations**: You book a room for a period with full price even if you do not stay in it
+    - Guaranteed capacity, no discount
+    - Use for: critical workloads that must run in a specific AZ

 ### Price Comparison - Example: m4.large - us-east-1
 ![Price Comparison of M4 Large in us-east-1](assets/47-price-comparison.png)